General & Pediatric Dermatology

 Curettage & Electrosurgery

 Surgical scraping (curettage) with or without electrodessication destroys the wart tissue mechanically.
-Used for warts or molluscum that haven't responded to other treatments, or when rapid removal is needed.
+Used for warts that haven't responded to other treatments, or when rapid removal is needed.
 Performed under local anesthesia.

 10%